osbuild/osbuild-composer/test/README.md

 incomplete credentials.
 The work-around is to define a dummy ENV variable on the first line!

+### Cloud cleaner

+Some tests deploy images to different clouds.
+After the tests run, these images get removed by cloud cleaner (`cmd/cloud-cleaner`).
+But if something fails during the tests, or the pipeline gets canceled, that image could get left behind in the cloud, wasting resources.

+To deal with this problem, we have scheduled cloud cleaner (`schutzbot/scheduled_cloud_cleaner.sh`), that goes through all the clouds looking for testing resources that were not removed.

 ## Integration testing

 Since `osbuild-composer` externally provides two types of API, there also